-32 Ironically, the British Antarctic Expedition (1875-6) which Nares led, suffered badly from scurvy.
-They chose not to carry lime juice because of its weight and the fuel needed to thaw it. https://api.parliament.uk/historic-hansard/commons/1877/jun/18/navy-report-of-the-arctic-committee Last access 6 June 2022.

-- Under the influence of the hot climate and the long period eating only ship's rations33 coupled with the exertions of constantly sailing the ship, chopping down and collecting wood the ship's company were repeatedly sick with tropical and typhoid fevers, dysentery and scurvy.
-Infections occurred, and in the short period from the beginning of July34 to the end of September, unfortunately we mourned the death of five people. - Later the number of sick people increased to 50 or so with up to 22 fever patients.
+Under the influence of the hot climate and the long period eating only ship's rations 32 coupled with the exertions of constantly sailing the ship, chopping down and collecting wood the ship's company were repeatedly sick with tropical and typhoid fevers, dysentery and scurvy.
+Infections occurred, and in the short period from the beginning of July33 to the end of September, unfortunately we mourned the death of five people.

+Later the number of sick people increased to 50 or so with up to 22 fever patients.
 Typhoid gradually assumed an epidemic character leading the Health Authority in Brisbane to quarantine the ship as soon as it arrived.
 As a result, the supply of the ship with coal, water and provisions became even more cumbersome and time-consuming.
+Additionally, since coal was not available in Brisbane, it had to be brought in from a distant pit.

+32 Since leaving Mauritius on March 15th the vessel had been in significant ports for only 23 out of 195 days; 13 in Koepang (now Kupang in West Timor) and 10 in Amboina (now Ambon in Indonesia's Kupang State).
+Both were then Dutch colonies.

+33 She was then surveying north of New Guinea

-Additionally, since coal was not available in Brisbane, it had to be brought in from a distant pit. - On October 7, the ship went to the quarantine station at Peel Island, where all those suffering from fever, insofar as they were not yet convalescent, went to the island's barracks.
-The whole ship, the hammocks, woollen blankets, the sailors' belongings etc. was repeatedly cleaned, disinfected and fumigated and all communication with the infirmary stopped. - Through this and through the administration of a strong diet consisting exclusively of fresh provisions and strengthening drinks, it was possible to stop the spread of the epidemic, so that the ship could already be freed from the quarantine on October 12th.
+1085 On October 7, the ship went to the quarantine station at Peel Island, where all those suffering from fever, insofar as they were not yet convalescent, went to the island's barracks.
+The whole ship, the hammocks, woollen blankets, the sailors' belongings etc. was repeatedly cleaned, disinfected and fumigated and all communication with the infirmary stopped.

+1090 Through this and through the administration of a strong diet consisting exclusively of fresh provisions and strengthening drinks, it was possible to stop the spread of the epidemic, so that the ship could already be freed from the quarantine on October 12th.
 However, in order to be able to re-embark the sick, among whom unfortunately two deaths occurred, without danger, the stay had to be extended until October 20th.
-During this time regular traffic was maintained between the ship and Brisbane, and the officers and crew were treated with courtesy by both the German and English population".
+During this time regular traffic was maintained between the ship and Brisbane, and the officers and crew were treated with courtesy by both the German 1095 and English population".

-The report of a visit to the ship on October 16th, in a local newspaper35 sheds further light on the situation.
+The report of a visit to the ship on October 16th, in a local newspaper34 sheds further light on the situation.
 The ship was at anchor near the quarantine station on Peel Island and the report comments

-"We understand that, owing to the continued illness of some of the seamen of the Gazelle, now landed on Peel Island, it is probable that the vessel may remain in our waters for some days to come".
+1100 "We understand that, owing to the continued illness of some of the seamen of the Gazelle, now landed on Peel Island, it is probable that the vessel may remain in our waters for some days to come".